Table of contents

 In this example, the loop will iterate 10 times and print the numbers 1 through 10 to the console.

-1. while loop: The while loop is used to execute a block of code as long as a certain condition is true.
-The basic syntax for a while loop is as follows:
+loop is used to execute a block of code as long as a certain condition is true.
+The basic syntax for awhile

 while (condition) {